infinitered/ramdasauce/README.md

 An alternative way if you want to continue to use `R.` is to import RamdaSauce in the dirty way.

-**polluted-example.js**
 ```js
 import {R} from 'ramda-sauce'
 ```

 The polluted version merges Ramda into RamdaSauce so you can continue to use `R.newThings`.

-NOTE: Although this isn't monkeypatching, it makes me feel a bit dirty like it were.
+NOTE: Although this isn't monkey-patching, it makes me feel a bit dirty like it were.
 Jury is out on this one.
 I'd love to hear some feedback.

 # New Functions